DWI HIT PARADE: Maryland State Police Leonardtown Barracks reports DUI arrests for Nov. 4, 2019

 DRUG CHARGES DROPPED BY FRITZ

-• Patrick Wayne Donovan, (DOB 06/06/1968) was arrested on a warrant on criminal drug possession charges (not marijuana) for an incident that took place on Aug.
+• Patrick Wayne Donovan (DOB 06/06/1968) was arrested on a warrant on criminal drug possession charges (not marijuana) for an incident that took place on Aug.
 18, 2019, by Tfc.
 Christopher Ditoto.
-St. Mary’s States Attorney Richard Fritz dropped all of the drug charges on Nov.
-5, 2019.
+St. Mary’s States Attorney Richard Fritz dropped all drug charges on November 5, 2019.

 • Patrick Wayne Donovan was charged with six counts of drug possession on July 6, 2018, by St. Mary’s Sheriff Deputy Daniel Sidorowicz.
 With Leonardtown attorney, the Gunslinger Lawyer Kevin J. McDevitt as his mouthpiece, Donovan’s charges were all dropped on Oct.
 26, 2018.

 • Donovan was served with a citation for DWI on June 19, 2019, for a violation that took place on July 5, 2018.